... The Beta Hero

 ||

-Firstly, be assured this comm prop is absolutely genuine.
-Despite having key parts absent or altered when first found, it wasn't hard for anyone early on to know pretty much what this communicator was.
+Despite having key parts absent or altered when first found in 2024, it wasn't hard for anyone early on to know pretty much exactly what this communicator was.
 It came from the same person who also had the blatantly authentic Finney/TMOST hero Phaser 2, it had all the unique hallmarks of a Wah-built comm - and a stopwatch was inside.
-Still, the auctioneer wanted to be rock-solid 100% sure, so some preliminary photos of the find were sent to our top expert emeritus (who two decades ago established Alpha's legitimacy) for independent corroboration.
-While we are not at liberty at this time to show those pics, here are a few small excerpts of some specific details that our fellow looked at to render his full assurance for Julien's and for you...
+Still, the auctioneer wanted to be rock-solid 100% sure, so some preliminary photos of the find were sent to our Expert Emeritus (the world's leading authority on TOS communicators, who two decades ago established Alpha's legitimacy) for independent corroboration.
+Here are a few small excerpts of some specific details that our fellow looked at to render his full assurance for Julien's...
 The Shell The small-pit haircell texture is a match to the 1960s-era Kydex (note - Alpha looks to have more of a shine due to different lighting): Also the prop has no Velcro or trace of glue on the back - which is good, as Beta never actually did have Velcro.
 Screencaps from "Elaan of Troyius" show the comm is not elevated that approximately 3/32" like it would be if it originally had it: The Antenna Here we have a clear match-up of every full or partial hole, wire gap and solder mark: The back end of Beta's antenna is especially distinct, mostly due to the prominent angled gap between the sheet and wire adjacent to the right hinge wheel (the red arrow below): The Mic Grill This small detail provides the ultimate fingerprint test.
 It was unexpected to see the radio mesh inverted (like in only Epsilon), so that its embossed diamonds point inside rather than outward: In an earlier study of Beta's mic grill, where we tried using "Day of the Dove" screencaps to locate exactly where on an intact radio mesh sheet those unusual dark diagonal stripes (between the green arrows) appear... ... the possibility of the mic grill being inverted was never explored.
 Thus a new lighting test was required here.
 So standing in for the real prop is a nearly identical radio mesh placed behind a nearly identically-cut control panel, positioned so that the diamonds and holes also match the newly found comm: When we lit our re-created mic grill similarly to how Beta was when filming "Day of the Dove," all the bright diamond facets, separated by those odd dark diagonal stripes, sure enough appear: A mere two lit facets in our re-creation (in the upper right corner of the mic grill, circled in cyan) are not seen in "Dove."
 Since those bright spots should be there regardless where on the radio mesh the piece was cut from, their absence can only be attributed to a bit of dirt once lodged there.
-In summary, there is not the slightest bit of evidence to even remotely suggest this prop isn't fully authentic. * * * * * * In addition, and not to
+In summary, there is not the slightest bit of evidence to even remotely suggest this prop isn't fully authentic.
+In addition, and not to

 tease, but as mentioned elsewhere on our site, there is also a "secret"